 Holistic Enterprise Development Approach is an overall view, in which an enterprise refers to an organization (or ecosystem), which is by nature, a dynamic socio-technical “system” – a “system of systems” – as it consists of number of distinct systems (combinations of processes, people, applications etc.).
 Those systems are interrelated and interdependent on each other.
-Holistic Service-Driven development approach covers all the development aspects from strategy planning to operations.
+Holistic enterprise development approach covers all the development aspects from strategy planning to operations.
 This approach supports organization’s mission, vision and strategy execution by developing business-driven capabilities to produce services and products to customers.
 Holistic development combines both a) customer oriented (“outside-in”) and b) organization internal behavior and structure oriented (“inside-out”) approaches.
-The holistic development can be supported by the Service-Driven Approach, which focuses on services (instead of projects) as primary development (and operational) items.
+The holistic enterprise development can be supported by the Service-Driven Approach (SDA), which focuses on services (instead of projects) as primary units of design, development and operations.
 By focusing on services, enterprise development (or an IT function) can be organized as a “production line” that produces services.

 Holistic development of an organization can be supported by many frameworks, methods and tools etc. There are several frameworks available *), each of which covering only certain aspects of operational development.
 But there is no overall, holistic framework, that covers all the aspects from strategy development to operations – from “idea to production”.
 Thus, there could be an “framework of the frameworks”, a meta-framework, on top of the other frameworks.
 Such a comprehensive meta-framework could combine and complement the most relevant existing frameworks and methods into one, integrated framework, which can be formulated as an operational model and then be implemented.
 Holistic development supported by meta-framework provides an overall insight and transparency to overall operational development of an organization.
 Such a meta-framework assists management and business developers of an organization to better govern and execute the organization’s strategies to daily business operations.
 The meta-framework provides a holistic, practical and comprehensive approach for operational development of an organization.
 The meta-framework gives a high level overview of organization’s behavior and structure: customers, business partners, products and services, capabilities, organization structures, applications, technologies, programs & projects, portfolios etc. This abstraction layer provides a) an overall insight to all the aspects of organization, b) information of each and every building blocks and how they relate with each other and c) guidance to management and business developers to focus on essential development areas and targets.
 This enables the organization to develop its operational capabilities to more efficient and cost-effective to produce more value: to better align with customer expectations.
 The meta-framework can be supported by an agile- and lean method(s), which can be supported by an appropriate visualization and analysis tool…